 1. Collect Data

 It’s a good idea to start with some basic data so you know where you stand.
-You can get data from Google Analytics, Hello Bar, or any other software program you wish.
+You can get data from Google Analytics, Hello Bar, or any other data collection method or software program you wish.

 For the purposes of this tutorial, we’ll assume that you’re hoping to boost conversions through A/B testing.
 That’s one of the most popular metrics to track.